wendylabsinc/tensorrt-swift/README.md

 Swift Package that provides Swift-first APIs for working with NVIDIA TensorRT engines on Linux.

-This repository is a **work in progress**.
-The public API is still evolving and not all planned features are implemented yet.
+This repository is **work in progress** and **subject to breaking changes** (including major public API reshuffles) while the low-level foundations are still being established.

+Swift 6.2 features are used aggressively where feasible:
+- `InlineArray` to keep common small metadata (like shapes/strides) allocation-free.
+- `Span` / `MutableSpan` / `Data.bytes` for safer, more composable views over contiguous memory at the boundaries where we hand buffers to TensorRT/CUDA.

 ## Requirements